 The Chase Ink Business Cash really shines with its 5X earning categories.
 It is the only card still publicly available that earns 5x Ultimate Rewards on a consistent basis, since the Chase Ink Plus was discontinued.
 With the $25,000 yearly cap on 5X earning, you have the potential of earning 125K Ultimate Rewards points every year fairly easily.

 Where the card becomes valuable is when you pair it with an annual fee card like the Chase Sapphire Reserve or Chase’s most popular card Sapphire Preferred.
 You can even pair it with the Chase Ink Preferred, since they complement each other nicely.
 This unlocks the Chase Ink Cash’s points and allows you to transfer them to valuable travel partners like Hyatt and United Airlines, etc. See our step-by-step guide on how to do that here.

 With all of that said, even as a strictly cash back card, the Chase Ink Cash has a decent value when considering all of the perks and earning potential.

-To sum it up: we have this card, we carry this card, and we use this card.
+To sum it up: we have this card, we carry this card, we use this card and we love this card.

 Capital One Venture X Business earns 2X miles on everyday purchases plus up to 10X in bonus categories.
 You also get access to Capital One lounges plus an annual travel credit & anniversary bonus.
 Right now you earn bonus_miles_full.